 “Transfer” of a compliance instrument means the removal of a compliance instrument from one account and placement into another account.

+“Transfer of Title” means a recorded conveyance of a real property interest.
+Unexercised options, unrecorded purchase agreements, or failed escrows shall not constitute a transfer of title.

 “Transfer Request” means the communication by an authorized account representative or an alternate authorized account representative to the accounts administrator to register into the tracking system the transfer of allowances between accounts.

 “Transferred ARB Project” means an offset project which has been transferred from ARB or one Offset Project Registry, where it was previously listed, to ARB or another Offset Project Registry.
-The entity to which the offset project is transferred will indicate the applicable offset project status from the following list: “Proposed Project,” “Active ARB Project,” “Active Registry Project,” “Proposed Renewal,” “Active ARB Renewal,” and “Active Registry Renewal.”
+The entity to which the offset project is transferred will indicate the applicable offset project status from the following list: “Proposed Project,” “Active ARB Project,” “Active Registry Project,” and “Monitored.”

 “Tribe” means a federally-recognized Indian tribe and any entity created by a federally-recognized Indian Tribe.